Dwarf Blue Curled Kale (Heirloom, 55 Days)

 Seed Sowing Depth: 1/2” deep

-Starting Indoors: 4-6 weeks before last frost.
+Starting Indoors: 4-6 weeks before the last frost.
 Sow 2-3 seeds per cell/pot.
 Thin to the strongest seedling.
-Fertilize the seedlings every 7-10 days with a liquid or water soluble fertilizer, diluted to ¼ of suggested measurement.
+Fertilize the seedlings every 7-10 days with a liquid or water soluble fertilizer, diluted to ¼ of the suggested measurement.
 Transplant a week or two before last frost.
 Space 12-18" apart.
 Sow in midsummer for fall crops.

 Sowing Outdoors: Starting in spring when soil temperature reaches at least 55ºF.
 Sow 2-3 seeds every 12-18”.
 Sow closer to harvest baby greens.
 Thin to the strongest seedling per space.
 Sow in midsummer for fall crops.
 Germination is slower at lower soil temperatures.

-Harvest Pick young leaves starting at 8-10".
+Harvest: Pick young leaves starting at 8-10".

-Tips: The Dwarf Blue Curled Kale should be planted into a fertile, well drained soil.
+Tips: The Dwarf Blue Curled Kale should be planted in a fertile, well drained soil.
 Leaves become very sweet after frost.
 Use thinning’s or sow a heavy seeded row every 10-14 days for baby greens.